Platform Comparison / Model Selection Reference · Updated June 2026

 Grok (xAI)

-Badge border: Cheapest model Mid model Expensive model Cell border: Brand pick Overall best Overall best = thick green border + BEST label
+Badge border: Cheapest model Mid model Expensive model Flagship (premium) Cell border: Brand pick Overall best Overall best = green cell background + BEST label

 Toggle columns: